ismailakinkunmi/hello-rails-back-end/README.md

 # hello-rails-back-end App

-This app covers how to setup a rails API app as a single app whiich serves as the Back-end, integrating the react app as the Front-end.
+This app covers how to setup a rails API app as two app which serves as the Back-end, integrating the react-redux app as the Front-end.

 ## Front-End App